This website use cookies to help you have a superior and more admissible browsing experience on the website.

 5. Check Disk Space on Hosts

-i2Backup is such enterprise, centralized backup software that provides high-performance, agentless backup experience to ensure VMs are recoverable in a short time. i2Backup, developed by Information2 Software, comes with a user-friendly interface to manage all VM backups with plenty of features ensuring data security and backup compliance.
+i2Backup is such enterprise, centralized backup software that provides a high-performance, agentless backup experience to ensure VMs are recoverable in a short time. i2Backup, developed by Information2 Software, comes with a user-friendly interface to manage all VM backups with plenty of features ensuring data security and backup compliance.

 Key features of i2Backup: